bgd-labs/aave-gov-level-2-update/diffs/LongExecutor-diff.md

 +  /**
 +  * -------------------------------------------------------------
 +  * --------------- IExecutorWithTimelock -----------------------
-+  * @dev Contract that can queue, execute, cancel transactions voted by Governance
++  * @dev logic for queue, execute, cancel transactions voted by Governance
 +  * Queued transactions can be executed after a delay and until
 +  * Grace period is not over.
 +  * -------------------------------------------------------------